TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/generalOptions.md

 Below there are classes Options and ColumnInfo in TypeScript.
 So you can see types, expected for available options properties, which can be changed.
-Options.columns is type of TesserisPro.TGrid.ColumnInfo[].
+The options.columns is type of a TesserisPro.TGrid.ColumnInfo[].

 <!--Start the highlighter-->
 <pre class="brush: js">